-Y Combinator grad, Fuzzbuzz lands $2.7M seed round to deliver fuzzing as service
+Y Combinator grad Fuzzbuzz lands $2.7M seed round to deliver fuzzing as service

 “Today, anyone can start fuzzing on Fuzzbuzz in less than 20 minutes.
 We hook directly into GitHub and your CI/CD pipeline, categorize and de-duplicate each bug found, and then notify you through tools like Slack and Jira.
 Using the Fuzzbuzz CLI, developers can then test and fix the bug locally before pushing their code back up to GitHub,” the company wrote in a blog post announcing the funding.

 It’s still early days, and the startup is working with some initial customers.
-The funding should help the three founders, Serban, Munro-Zesberger and Sabera Hussain; to hire more engineers and bring a more complete solution to market.
-It’s an ambitious undertaking, but if it succeeds in creating a fuzzing service, it could mean delivering code with fewer bugs and that would be good for everyone.
+The funding should help the three founders, Serban, Munro-Zeisberger and Sabera Hussain, to hire more engineers and bring a more complete solution to market.
+It’s an ambitious undertaking, but if it succeeds in creating a fuzzing service, it could mean delivering code with fewer bugs, and that would be good for everyone.